Did you know?

 Since zooplankton refers to an extensive collection of aquatic organisms, no image of a single creature can illustrate its appearance.
 However, we know they drift along currents and tides because they cannot swim independently.

-Also, most zooplankton has developed effective camouflage to help them survive in the ocean ecosystem.
-Remember, many marine animals depend on them for food, and they can’t take that for granted.
+Also, most zooplankton have developed effective camouflage to help them survive in the ocean ecosystem.
+Remember, many marine animals depend on them for food.

-Here are three examples of animals that belong to the zooplankton family:
+Here are three examples of animals that belong to this family:

 1. Scale worm larva